Boardgames

 Print & Play

-But also numerous advantages: you get free games, I can create any game I want (not just whatever is “commercially viable”), and games are constantly updated (using your feedback)!
+• Advantages: you get free games, I can create any game I want (not just whatever is “commercially viable”), and games are constantly updated (using your feedback)!
+It’s way more environmentally friendly and there are many game types that wouldn’t be possible any other way (as my most experimental games show).

 All games on this website are completely developed by me and unavailable anywhere else.
-If you want to find other print-and-play games (potentially of famous games you already love to play!) check out these other resources:
+If you want to find other print-and-play games (potentially of famous games you already love!) check out these other resources:

 • Asmodee has an excellent website with print-and-play versions for many of their (famous) games!